Stevieag/stevieag.github.io/_posts/2023-04-29-mental-state.markdown

 or they could be in the first case, drinking a lot, over working, bad mattress, second, your partner is a bad person, grief for a recent loss - There are lots of reasons.

 ## So, Yeah I have depression
 I've heard this so many times.
+- *"I suffer from depression"*
 - *"Oh so when were you diagnosed?"*
-With a reply of
 - *"Oh i self diagnosed"...*
-What, i beg your pardon!!!
+Im like - What, i beg your pardon!!!

 - *"Why you being an arse and so rude?"*
 - *"Its my autism, i cant help it"...*